StanislavBadyoukov/rsschool-cv/cv.md

 1. My name is Stanislav Badyoukov.
 2. Contacts:
 e-mail: stanislav.badyoukov@mail.ru
 3. I've finished my studies in Vitebsk State Technological University as software engineer.
 I'm working as technical support specialist at Resurscontrol company at the moment.
-I really want to get this job 'cause my wife and two lil pugs need me to live in prosperity.
+I really want to get this job 'cause my wife and two lil' pugs need me to live in prosperity.
 4. Skills:
 *JS
 *HTML&CSS